EWPD in the SMEFT to dimension eight: Explicit matching examples

 \bea \frac{(\bar{A}_{FB}^{0,\ell})^{\textrm{SMEFT}}}{(\hat{A}_{FB}^{0,\ell})^{\textrm{SM}}} = [-56/34]\frac{\kappa^2\, \bar v^2_T}{m^4_\Phi} + [110/-69]\eta\frac{\kappa^2\, \bar v^4_T}{m^6_\Phi} + [950/130]\frac{\kappa^4\, \bar v^4_T}{m^8_\Phi}. \eea

-The effect of the $\mathcal{L}^{(8)}$ corrections in the scalar triplet model also damp in significance as more observables are consistently combined in the SMEFT into a global fit.
+Again, the above expressions are the perturbations to the SM, as such there is an implied $1+$ in each equation.
+Figures~\ref{scalarplotfig1},~\ref{scalarplotfig2},~\ref{scalarplotfig3},~\ref{scalarplotfig4},~and~\ref{scalarplotfig5} show the effects for each observable and their combination.
+The effect of the $\mathcal{L}^{(8)}$ corrections in the scalar triplet model also damp in significance as more observables are consistently combined in the SMEFT into a global fit, as seen in Fig.~\ref{scalarplotfig5}.
 Once again, significant input parameter scheme dependence remains in the global fit combination.
 The results are shown for the value $\eta = 0.1$, and are simply illustrative.
 The same numerical behavior is present for other values of $\eta$.